© Tyler Trahan

 As a Teacher-in-Residence, you will collaborate on a relevant Museum project, participate in a weekly seminar, and work on an independent project of your choice.

-This program will run Monday, July 8 – Thursday, August 8, 2013.
+This program runs Monday, July 10 through Thursday, August 10, 2017.
 Our typical program week is Monday – Thursday, 8:30 am – 4:30 pm; however, flex schedules are available.
 During the school year, you are also expected to work an additional 24 hours to research and develop a product determined by you and your Museum partner.
 All participants must also attend a call-back meeting scheduled for early December.
-Although we are not able to offer housing, we do offer stipends of $3,000.
+Although we are not able to offer housing, we do offer stipends of $3,500.